Ludwig von Bogdandy

-Ludwig von Bogdandy (born 10 February 1930 in Berlin, died 5 May 1996 in Linz) (Bogdándy Lajos) was a German metallurgist and industrial executive.
-He was a leading researcher on iron and steel production, and served as CEO of Voestalpine, an international steel based technology and capital goods group based in Linz.
-He also served as the honorary Hungarian Consul-General in Linz.
+Ludwig von Bogdandy (10 February 1930 - 5 May 1996) (Bogdándy Lajos) was a German metallurgist and industrial executive.
+He was a researcher on iron and steel production, and was CEO of Voestalpine, an international steel based technology and capital goods group based in Linz.
+He was the honorary Hungarian Consul-General in Linz.

 Family

 Ludwig von Bogdandy was a son of the Hungarian physical chemist Stefan von Bogdándy, who moved to Berlin in the 1920s, and was the father of the legal scholar Armin von Bogdandy.

 Career

 He earned a Habilitation at RWTH Aachen University in 1959, and became associate professor at the same university in 1965.
 In 1985 he was awarded an honorary doctorate in engineering.
 He was a member of the board of directors of Thyssen Niederrhein and managing director of the Klöckner Works.
 From 1986 to 1988 he was a member of the board of directors and from 1988 to 1992 chairman of the board of directors and CEO of Voestalpine.
 From 1990 to 1992 he was a member of the board of directors of Österreichische Industrieholding, which administers the investments of the Republic of Austria in partially or entirely nationalized companies.
 He was Hungarian Consul-General in Linz from 1993.

 He received the Grand Decoration of Honour for Services to the Republic of Austria and was a Knight of Honour of the Order of Saint John.
 The Ludwig von Bogdandy Award, which is awarded by RWTH Aachen University, is named in his honour.